mantidproject/mantid/docs/source/algorithms/CalculateSampleTransmission-v1.rst

 The sample chemical formula is input for the :ref:`SetSampleMaterial
 <algm-SetSampleMaterial>` algorithm to calculate the cross-sections.
 The sample
-number density & thickness is input to then calculate the percentage scattering & transmission.
+mass density/number density & thickness is input to then calculate the percentage scattering & transmission.

 A flat plate sample which is perpendicular to the beam is assumed.